rois-codh/kmnist/README.md

 }
 ```
 ## News and Updates
-**IMPORTANT** If you downloaded the KMNIST and K49 datasets before **5 February 2019**, please kindly download the dataset and run your code again.
-We fixed minor bugs due to image processing and it might slightly change the result number.
-Thank you for your coorporation.
+**IMPORTANT:** If you downloaded the KMNIST or K49 dataset before **5 February 2019**, please re-download the dataset and run your code again.
+We fixed minor image processing bugs and released an updated version, we find that the updated version gives slightly better performance.
+Thanks to [#1](https://github.com/rois-codh/kmnist/issues/1) and [#5](https://github.com/rois-codh/kmnist/issues/5) for bringing this to our attention.

 ## The Dataset